bastosmichael/ephemyral-go-cli/README.md

 ### SEE ALSO

-* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing tasks that leverage machine learning models.
+* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.

 ## ephemyral docs

-Generate and execute a command to generate documentation, enhancing the codebase's maintainability.
+Generate and execute commands to create documentation, enhancing your codebase's maintainability.

 ### Synopsis